 This website is a virtual garden, with every plant on the property documented (eventually).
 It’s a resource of book and websites that influence this place.
 And there’s a blog, recording what happens here and in some other yards.

-I’m André Mora, a typographer and editorial designer.
-In 2014, my wife and I bought a house with a front yard and back yard, but at the time I knew very little about plants, gardening, and landscape design.
-I quickly found myself knowing too much.
-Once it became more than a hobby, I started to write about my experiences and develop some theories.
+I’m André Mora, a professional typographer and editorial designer.
+In 2014, my wife and I bought a house in North Seattle that had a lawn in the front, and a thicket in the back.
+At the time I knew very little about plants, gardening, and landscape design.
+But all that changed.
+I quickly found myself removing the lawn, clearing the thicket, and learning too much for it to be a hobby.
+So I took some horticulture courses and began writing about my experiences.

 This website was made with Kirby.
-In fact, the concept for this site sat in limbo until I learned Kirby, which feels like the only tool that would allow me to produce this.
-The following typefaces are in use: Recent by Process; Source Serif 4 by Adobe Fonts; Service Gothic by Hex; Steak by Okay Type; and Duos by Underware.
-All text and photographs copyright André Mora unless credited.
+In fact, the concept for this site sat in limbo until I learned Kirby, which feels like the only tool that could make this work.
+There are four typefaces in use: Sculpin and Coordinates by Eric Olson, Triptych by Ellmer Stefan, and Quixo Pro by Frank Grießhammer.
+Text and photographs are copyright André Mora, unless credited.